-On the D-Ring I placed the key holder F531 Archer ordered at Freitag Online Store .
+On the D-Ring I placed the key holder F531 Archer ordered at Freitag Online Store.
 This key holder was a change find for me but you can use any similar piece.
 The Archer F531 mainly consists of used truck tarpaulins and is therefore very durable.
+Just have a look to any other connecting stuff.
+The Archer F531 mainly consists of used truck tarpaulins and is therefore very durable.
 An alternative could be found in a store for climbing equipment.
+There are plenty of such spare parts.
 Such as this strong connector.

 The next part, the hook I’ve found while rummaging in an outdoor shop.
-It is an extremely durable plastic hook, which is normally used for fixing cords on tent pegs.
+It is an extremely durable plastic hook from Hilleberg, which is normally used for fixing cords on tent pegs.
 That was exactly what I was looking for.
-Plastic material is light and doesn’t scratch the camera equipment.
-To make it perfect, I had only to grind the locking pin.
+Plastic materials are light and don’t scratch the camera equipment.
+To make it perfect, I had only to grind the

 My tripod and many others have a hook under the tripod platform.
 When I put the strap through one of the tripod legs and pull it up, it can be fixed onto the hook in a safe way.
-Is the tripod in use, the loop hangs down laterally and doesn’t disturbe.
+When using the tripod, the loop hangs down laterally and doesn’t disturbe.

 Here the bill of materials for those who are interested:

-I have this device already in use for some time and it has become an inconspicuous and indispensable help on my photo tours.
+I have this device already in use for some time.
+It has become an inconspicuous and indispensable help on my photo tours.
 Especially in critical terrain with many relocations it’s a great companion.
 Nevertheless, the mandatory notice: Reproduction and use of this gear is of course at your own risk.